Training tools for developing great people skills.

 Therefore, one of the best ways to improve your behaviors is to ask for feedback from peers, managers, or reports.
 Open communication is essential for a modern business regardless, but giving and taking feedback about something as intimate as behaviors is crucial.

 It's necessary to be careful when giving and receiving feedback about behaviors because it's very easy to get defensive about how you act.
-You might not believe you're doing anything wrong, but your behaviors may talk down to those of another culture.
-In some cases, it can be both insulting and discriminatory, such as the way you may speak to women, the disabled in your workforce, or those whose background you don't understand.
-Something as simple as a casual in-joke may be taken differently by someone with an entirely different context.
+You might not believe you're doing anything wrong, but your behaviors may talk down to others.
+In some cases, your behaviors can be both insulting and discriminatory, such as the way you may speak to women, the disabled in your workforce, or those whose background you don't understand.
+Something as simple as a casual joke may be taken differently by someone with an entirely different context.

 Etiquette is about more than just the things you say; it's about the entire context of your presence in a situation.
 It can include everything from the way you move, fidget, crack knuckles, look around, the way you shake hands, make or break eye contact, and even how you smile.